Switzerland: Freezing Orders and Asset Tracing

 Attachment based on an arbitral award

-The recognition and enforceability of such international arbitral award is a preliminary question that will be decided by the court as part of the attachment proceedings.
-Separate recognition proceedings are not required.43
+The recognition and enforceability of an international arbitral award is a preliminary question that will be decided by the court as part of the attachment proceedings.
+Separate recognition proceedings are not required.

 Application for attachment and appeal proceedings

-The creditor acting as plaintiff must file the attachment application to the local district court where the assets are located.44 To the extent that moveable assets (eg, shares) or immoveable tangible assets are concerned, the place of jurisdiction can be identified quite easily.
+The creditor acting as plaintiff must file the attachment application to the local district court where the assets are located.
+To the extent that movable assets (eg, shares) or immovable, tangible assets are concerned, the place of jurisdiction can be identified quite easily.
 This can be more difficult when it comes to attaching monetary or contractual claims owed to the debtor (acting as defendant).
-Such claims are generally located at the Swiss domicile of the defendant or, if the defendant has no domicile in Switzerland, at the Swiss domicile of the defendant’s debtor.
-The Swiss Federal Supreme Court requested in the later case occasionally that there is a sufficient connection to Switzerland before it confirmed jurisdiction of Swiss courts.
-However, in relation to bank accounts (ie, claims of the defendant against a Swiss bank), such a connection is assumed.45 In this case, the place of jurisdiction is the bank’s main seat in Switzerland, even if the customer relationship was managed by one of the bank’s branch offices elsewhere in Switzerland.
-If a foreign branch office manages the bank account, the attachment application can still be brought at the bank’s main seat in Switzerland.46
+These claims are generally located at the Swiss domicile of the defendant or, if the defendant has no domicile in Switzerland, at the Swiss domicile of the defendant’s debtor.
+The Swiss Federal Supreme Court has occasionally requested in the latter case that there is a sufficient connection to Switzerland before it has confirmed jurisdiction of Swiss courts.
+However, in relation to bank accounts (ie, claims of the defendant against a Swiss bank), this connection is assumed.
+In this case, the place of jurisdiction is the bank’s main seat in Switzerland, even if the customer relationship was managed by one of the bank’s branch offices elsewhere in Switzerland.
+If a foreign branch office manages the bank account, the attachment application can still be brought at the bank’s main seat in Switzerland.

 The court decides on the admissibility of the request for attachment on an ex parte (ie, unilateral) basis in summary proceedings.
 Consequently, the defendant will not be notified before the attachment order is issued.
 The requirements for obtaining an attachment order must be demonstrated on a prima facie basis only (ie, the plaintiff is not required to present compelling evidence on the merits of the claim).

 If the attachment application is successful, the court will issue an order and notify the local debt enforcement office.
-The debt enforcement office will then prepare a document that specifies the assets that have been frozen and includes an estimate of their value, which will be served to the defendant, the plaintiff and, if any, to the garnishee (eg, a bank).49 If the plaintiff fails to obtain an attachment order, the defendant will not be informed about the attempt to freeze its assets.
+The office will then prepare a document that specifies the assets that have been frozen and includes an estimate of their value, which will be served to the defendant, the plaintiff and, if applicable, to the garnishee (eg, a bank).
+If the plaintiff fails to obtain an attachment order, the defendant will not be informed about the attempt to freeze its assets.

 Validation procedure and third-party rights